alvarolinarescabre/fastapi-counter-href-10-sites/README.md

 ## Features

 - Asynchronous HTTP requests with connection pooling
-- HTTP client-side caching con SQLite o memoria
+- HTTP client-side caching with SQLite or memory
-- Reintentos automáticos con backoff exponencial y jitter
+- Automatic retries with exponential backoff and jitter
-- Paralelismo ajustado automáticamente según número de CPUs
+- Parallelism automatically adjusted according to number of CPUs
 - Optimized TCP connections with DNS caching
 - Custom request headers for better compatibility
 - Efficient regex pattern matching with pre-compilation